-Do you know someone suffering from addiction in the greater Peachtree City area?
+Do you know someone suffering from addiction in the greater Suwanee area?

 Addiction is never an easy thing to face, especially for friends and family.
 They may not understand the addiction, but they want to help in any way they can.